-In the final stage, we look at current user and developer engagement to support human aspects in the eHealth app domain.
-We collected and analysed data from 240 usable survey responses and 25 detailed interviews to better understand how app developers support human aspects in eHealth apps, corresponding challenges, and their impact on end-users.
-Our analysis found that human aspects dominate practical and effective eHealth app usage.
-However, several factors hinder appropriate aspect identification, addressing, and management, e.g., less research and education, poor practice culture, restrictions from vendors, expert shortage, insufficient technical support for developers, disengagement of users from app development process etc. We sorted identified aspects, their impacts and best practice examples into four categories considering mobile app development life-cycle phases.
-We then provide a set of findings to help app developers better address these aspects in eHealth apps.
-Now, we are triangulating the survey/interview results with our current findings to develop our proposed solutions in the forms of improved actionable guidelines, work-flow framework, best practice examples and evaluation techniques.
+Our analysis highlighted that human aspects dominate practical and effective eHealth app usage.
+However, several factors hinder appropriate aspect identification, addressing, and management.
+These factors include less research and education, poor practice culture, restrictions from vendors, a shortage of experts, insufficient technical support for developers, and user disengagement from the app development process.
+We sorted identified aspects, their impacts, and best practice examples into four categories considering mobile app development life-cycle phases, then provided a set of findings to help app developers better address these aspects in eHealth apps.

 - Project Lead: Md.
 Shamsujjoha

-- Associate Supervisors: Dr. Li Li, Dr. Hourieh Khalajzadeh, Dr. Qinghua Lu (Data61)
+- Associate Supervisors: Prof Li Li, Dr Hourieh Khalajzadeh, Dr Qinghua Lu (Data61)

 Publications from PhD Projects (to date)